JasperFx/marten/docs/schema/migrations.md

 1. The Hilo support table
 1. The Event Store schema objects

-### Include in your CICD pipeline
+### Include in your ci/cd pipeline

-While there are many options to include these exported scripts in your CICD pipeline, we have an example using [grate](https://erikbra.github.io/grate/) on the [DevOps page](/devops/devops).
+While there are many options to include these exported scripts in your ci/cd pipeline, we have an example using [grate](https://erikbra.github.io/grate/) on the [DevOps page](/devops/devops).

 ## Apply All Outstanding Changes Upfront